Jsims22/FRC-Learning/README.md

 # FRC-Learning
-Code that I wrote fro learning stuff
+Code that I wrote for learning stuff